NajibXY/MaterialBox---A-Sandbox-using-C-and-Raylib/README.md

 - Forms static blocks on the drawing grid
 - Blocks the passage of sand
+- When randomizing the canvas, randomly generated stone structures are placed
 - Dissolves gradually upon contact with acid
 ![](https://github.com/NajibXY/MaterialBox---A-Sandbox-using-CPP-and-Raylib/blob/master/assets/gifs/stone.gif)